Hello!

 • stigma and prejudice

-I am a past President of the West Central Florida Chapter of the American Meteorological Society (2020-2022), was a founding member of the National Weather Association's Diversity Committee (2016, on which I served through 2021); was a student member of the NWA Professional Development (2013-2020); am an award-winning speaker and researcher, and was an American Meteorological Society Graduate Fellow (2020-2021).
-I am a member of the Center for Studies of the Person and webmaster for the Person-Centered Psychotherapy Academy.
+I am a past elected officer (2012-2013) and President of the West Central Florida Chapter of the American Meteorological Society (2020-2022), was a founding member of the National Weather Association's Diversity Committee (2016, on which I served through 2021); was a student member of the NWA Professional Development (2013-2020); am an award-winning speaker (2015, 2017) and researcher (2017), and was an American Meteorological Society Graduate Fellow (2020-2021).

 Education

-• Master of Social Work, Clinical Concentration
+• Master of Social Work

-• Saint Leo University, expected July 2025
+• Saint Leo University

-• Master of Science, Psychology (with honors)
+• Master of Science, Psychology

 Thesis: Weather on the brain II: A preliminary quantification of the need to think about weather through the development and initial validation of the Need for Cognition about Weather Scale

-• Saint Leo University, December 2021
+• Saint Leo University

 • Bachelor of Arts, Psychology, Cum Laude

-• Saint Leo University, June 2019
+• Saint Leo University

 Supervisor: Lara K. Ault, PhD